History of the France national football team: Transition years (1988–1996)

-On 11 June 1988, the French Football Federation announced the completion and inauguration of the Centre Technique National Fernand-Sastre or the Clairefontaine National Football Institute.
+On 11 June 1988, the French Football Federation announced the completion and inauguration of the Centre Technique National du Football, which includes the Clairefontaine National Football Institute (INF).
 The academy's main priorities were to develop the country's young players and also to house the senior national football team ahead of important international matches and tournaments.
-The academy cost over ₣104 million to construct and its opening ceremony was attended by then-President of France, François Mitterrand.
+The CTNF cost over ₣104 million to construct and its opening ceremony was attended by then-President of France, François Mitterrand.

 Five months after Clairefontaine's opening, manager Henri Michel was fired following a 1–1 away draw with Cyprus in qualification for the 1990 FIFA World Cup.
 The firing of Michel propelled the influential Claude Bez, who was president of football club Bordeaux, into the role of superintendent for the French team, a position made especially for him.
 Bez, who was a keen admirer of Platini, sought the former player's services and hired him on 1 November 1988 as manager of the team.
 Upon arrival, Platini was given the task of qualifying for the 1990 World Cup, as well as introducing younger players like Eric Cantona, Laurent Blanc, and Didier Deschamps alongside veterans Manuel Amoros, Joël Bats, and Jean Tigana.
 In Platini's first match in charge, France lost 2–3 to Yugoslavia.
 France had been up 2–1 with 15 minutes remaining before Yugoslavia scored in the 76th and 82nd minute.
 In France's next qualification match, the team were beaten by Scotland and, in the following match, drew 0–0 with Yugoslavia.
 Through four matches, the team had only accumulated two points, preventing them from qualifying for the 1990 World Cup.